SenseNet/sn-workspaces/docs/install-workspaces-from-nuget.md

 /Root/Sites/Default_Site/workspaces
 ```

 If there were no errors, you are good to go!
-Hit F5 in Visual Studio and start experimenting with sensenet ECM Workspaces!
+Hit F5 in Visual Studio and start experimenting with sensenet Workspaces!